Financial Advisor Coaching

 What could you do that would optimize your most precious resource, time?
 Are you using automated scheduling software to allow prospective clients to book their own introductory calls with your firm?
 Are you using Zapier to integrate and automate your processes such as Dropbox and Todoist?
 If you are spending too much time at the office, technology can give you freedom!

 Do ALL your Client Review Meetings have to take place in person?
 Could you utilize Zoom or Skype to work with clients in many geographic regions outside your home state?
 Is there a procedure to follow for client meetings?
 What can you do here to improve?
+How are you engaging with your clients?
+Are you using Bonjoro to easily send video emails straight from your Iphone?
+Are you using Wealthbox CRM to manage your clients?

 Processes and Procedures